kuzzleio/kuzzle/docs/plugins.md

 ### Controllers

-A plugin controller is a plugin that adds new controller and actions to Kuzzle.
+A controller plugin is a plugin that adds new controller and actions to Kuzzle.
-It must expose to Kuzzle:
+It must provide to Kuzzle:

 __A `controllers` object listing one or more controllers:__